play-with-docker/play-with-kubernetes.github.io/_posts/2018-04-04-kubernetes-workshop.markdown

   kubectl describe deploy rng
   ```

-* Show detailed information about the `rng` replica: (The second command doesn't require you to get the exact name of the replica set)
+* Show detailed information about the `rng` replica:

   ```
   kubectl describe rs rng-yyyy
-  kubectl describe rs -l run=rng
   ```

 * The replica set selector also has a `pod-template-hash`, unlike the pods in our daemon set.